-The Nissan BladeGlider concept is the blueprint for an anti-establishment small electric sports car based on the principles of the Deltawing race car and which will make production within three years after its debut at the Tokyo motor show.
+The BladeGlider concept was originally described as a blueprint for an anti-establishment small electric sports car based on the principles of the Deltawing race car.

-The BladeGlider concept is one vision of how the concept will work.
-Styling of the production car is expected to change, with the BladeGlider being described by design chief Shiro Nakamura as "an extreme interpretation" of how the car could look.
-Like the Deltawing race car it has an extremely narrow front track, measuring just one metre, and a much wider rear track, which Nissan only describes as "stable".
+Styling of the production car was expected to change from that of the concept, with the BladeGlider being described by design chief Shiro Nakamura as "an extreme interpretation" of how the car could look.
+Like the Deltawing race car, it had an extremely narrow front track, measuring just one metre, and a much wider rear track, which Nissan only described as "stable".

-Although technical details are scarce, the deltoid body shape is wrapped in carbonfibre-reinforced plastic, with the interior seating three people: a centrally placed passenger and two passengers either side, as pioneered on the McLaren F1 road car.
+The deltoid body shape of the BladeGlider concept was shown wrapped in carbonfibre-reinforced plastic, with the interior seating three people: a centrally placed passenger and two passengers either side, as pioneered on the McLaren F1 road car.